mark-nicholson/python-editline/README.md

   - dynamically linked to "system installed" libedit.so
   - dynamically linked to manually built [thrysoee.dk](http://thrysoee.dk/editline/) libedit.so
   - directly linked into the _editline.so module

+ The libedit used is a derivative of [thrysoee.dk](http://thrysoee.dk/editline/) which I have at github ([libedit](https://github.com/mark-nicholson/libedit)) in which I've updated the autoconf aspects to check a bit more stuff and be more locally friendly.
+(I'm looking to push the changes back, but I cannot find any original repo by thrysoee.dk.)

  In those states, I would like to verify
    - python -i